-The main area of the screen and the external monitor can each show up to 4 workspace windows.
+The main area of the screens and (if used) the external monitors can each show up to 4 workspace windows.
 Workspaces can be saved to a touch button and called back immediately.

-Some windows have associated commands, when the window is active these are shown in the context
+contextSome windows have associated commands, these are on the